-While taking a stroll in a park or a garden, the one thing that never ceases to amaze us is the spectacular range of colorful flowers lined up in perfect rows, their gleaming colors entrancing us, as if they were celebrating in a state of jubilation.
+While taking a stroll in a park or a garden, the one thing that never ceases to amaze us is the spectacular range of colorful flowers lined up in perfect rows, their gleaming colors entrancing us, as if they were in a jubilant celebration.
 Now, during any of your long, satisfying gazes at the beauty of flowers, have you ever wondered where flowers get their color?
-Or why they are colored in the first place?
+Or why are they colored in the first place?

 Where Do Flowers Get Their Color?

 Plants get their colors from pigments it produces.
 These pigments are molecules that selectively absorb or reflect certain wavelengths of light.
 The wavelength it reflects is the color we perceive.
 There are a myriad plant pigments, but we can largely categorize them into four different types.

 The most popular and the most common pigment in plants might be chlorophyll, providing plants with their green color.
 Most chlorophylls absorb red and blue wavelength light, mostly reflecting green wavelengths.
 And that’s what we see.
 Chlorophylls, though a plant pigment, aren’t commonly found in flowers.
 Their place lies in leaves and stems.

 The second group broadens our plant pigment palette, introducing yellows, oranges and red into it.
 Carotenoids are the same pigments that impart color to carrots (hence the name), tomatoes, and sunflowers.
 A common carotenoid, ß-carotene gives sunflowers its optimistic yellow.
 It primarily absorbs light in the blue region of the visible spectrum, giving us a sunny yellow.